alphagov/pay-tech-docs/source/documentation/quick-start-guide.md

    The JSON includes a ``next_url`` link.
 This URL is where your service should redirect the user for them to make their payment.  <br/><br/>

-## Follow end user payment journey
+## Simulate an end-user payment journey

-1. Go to the ``next_url`` with your browser.
-You'll see the payment screen.
+Go to the ``next_url`` with a browser, and you'll see the payment screen.
 Choose a mock card number from the [Testing GOV.UK Pay](/testing_govuk_pay/#mock-card-numbers-for-testing-purposes) section and enter it to simulate a payment in the sandbox environment.
-For the other details, enter some test information which should have:
+For the other required details, enter some test information which should have:

   * an expiry date that is in the future and in the format MM/YYYY
   * a valid postcode

-1. Submit the payment.
+Submit the payment.

 ## View transactions at GOV.UK Pay admin site